MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-tasks.md

 Use these steps to enable your log collector behind a proxy.

 >[!NOTE]
-> For information on how to change the certificates used by the log collector for Syslog or FTP, and to resolve connectivity issues from the firewalls and proxies to the log collector, see [Log collector FTP configuration](log-collector-ftp.md).
+> For information on how to change the certificates used by the log collector for Syslog or FTP, and to resolve connectivity issues from the firewalls and proxies to the log collector, see [Modify the log collector FTP configuration](#modify-the-log-collector-ftp-configuration).
 >

 ### Set up the log collector behind a proxy